-Loading a presets can also be done via MIDI, using Bank Select and Program Change messages.
-Click Options > Enable MIDI Program Changes in the preset menu to enable or disable this feature.
-When enabled, the corresponding bank/program numbers are shown in front of the preset name (for example: (0/65) My Preset).
+- When Type To Search is enabled, you can start typing to search, right after you've clicked the preset button.
+Disabling this will always require a click in the Search field to start searching.
+This might be handy, for example if you're working without a MIDI keyboard and use letters on your computer keyboard to play notes. - When Enable MIDI Program Changes is active, you can load presets via MIDI program change and bank select messages.
+The corresponding bank/program numbers are then shown in front of the preset name (for example: (0/65) My Preset).
 This means that you can load that preset by first sending a Bank Select message to select bank 0 and then sending a Program Change message to select program 65.

 Important: All the presets in your preset folder are numbered automatically, starting with bank 0 and program 0.
 This way, you are able to access any of the presets via MIDI.
 However, this also means that when you add new presets to the menu, bank/program numbers of other presets might change.
 Be aware of this when recording program changes in a session!
-We recommend to create a dedicated folder in your presets folder for your program changes, and name it with two leading underscores (e.g. "\\Programs") to ensure it's the first folder in your preset collection and the presets in this folder start with bank 0 and program 0.
+We recommend to create a dedicated folder in your presets folder for your program changes, and name it with two leading underscores (e.g. "Programs") to ensure it's the first folder in your preset collection and the presets in this folder start with bank 0 and program 0.